This apple and caramelized onion chutney has become a family favorite.

 Tart apples and slowly caramelized onions are a match made in heaven.
 Add mustard and the spicy notes from curry and you’ve got a condiment that is irresistible in my book.
 I like this chutney with brie cheese on bread, or with poached or simply sautéed chicken or fish.

-The process of making this curry is simple.
+The process of making this apple and caramelized onion chutney is simple.

 Then mix them up all those ingredients and bring them to a boil.